 The dorsal shell of the green turtle, or carapace, is wide, smooth, and brownish-olive in color.
 The underside of the shell, or plastron, is yellow.
 Green sea turtles are so named for the greenish hue of their skin.
-They have heads that cannot retract into their bodies, a trait commonly associated with turtles.
+Their heads cannot retract into their bodies, despite the common misconception that they can.
 Reaching speeds of up to 56 km/h (35 mph), their streamlined shell and paddle-like flippers aid in their ability to swim quickly and with grace.

 Green sea turtles are able to hold their breath for hours at a time.
 Because they are cold-blooded, the temperature of the water affects their ability to hold their breath.
 In colder water they can hold their breath for longer.